sensu/sensu-docs-legacy/0.11/extensions.md

 module Sensu::Extension

   class Skeleton < Handler # Sub-class the appropriate extension type

+    # The post_init hook is called after the main event loop has started
+    # At this time EventMachine is available for interaction.
+    def post_init
+    end

     # Must at a minimum define type and name.
 These are used by
     # Sensu during extension initialization.